npryce/konfig/README.md

 1) You can use Kotlin's delgated property protocol to name keys after the constants that hold them:

     ```
-    val host by stringType
+    val host by stringType // defines a key named "host"
-    val port by intType
+    val port by intType    // defines a key named "port"

     ...